Sudo Slider

 Controls

-When using Sudo Slider, there's only one requirement to the HTML: That the slider is a div, with a unordered list inside.
+When using Sudo Slider, there's only one requirement to the HTML: That the each child element in the slider represents some content.

 Like this: